 HOST A FOOD DRIVE

-The Denver Indian Center's food bank served over 3,500 people last year including ### elders through our Commodities For Seniors program.
-We are also the only food bank in the Westwood neighborhood open Monday thru Friday 9am-12pm and 1pm- 4pm.
+The Denver Indian Center's food bank served over 12,000 people last year.
+We are open Friday 10am-4pm or until food runs out.
 This service is open to anyone in need who meets our income guidelines.
 Your efforts to organize and conduct a food drive will provide nutritious, high-quality food for your neighbors in need!

 The following step-by-step instructions will tell you everything you need to know about hosting a successful food drive.
 We have also included links to download posters, a food wish list, and other support materials.

 Let’s get started!

 Step 1: DESIGNATE A COORDINATOR